 - 1. From the system netlist, the EDA platform determines that a given [Model] is described by an IBIS file. - 2.
 From the IBIS file, the EDA platform determines that the [Model] is described at least in part by an algorithmic model, and that the AMI_Init function of that model returns an impulse response for that [Model]. - 3.
-The EDA platform loads the shared library containing the algorithmic model, and obtains the addresses of the AMI_Init, AMI_GetWave, and AMI Close functions. - 4.
+The EDA platform loads the shared library containing the algorithmic model, and obtains the addresses of the AMI_Init, AMI_GetWave, and AMI_Close functions. - .
 The EDA platform assembles the arguments for AMI_Init.
-These arguments include the impulse response of the channel driving the [Model], a handle for the dynamic memory used by the [Model], the parameters for configuring the [Model], and optionally the impulse responses of any crosstalk interferers.

-- 5. The EDA platform calls AMI Init with the arguments previously prepared. - 6.
+These arguments include the impulse response of the channel driving the [Model], a handle for the dynamic memory used by the [Model], the parameters for configuring the [Model], and optionally the impulse responses of any crosstalk interferers. - 5.
+The EDA platform calls AMI_Init with the arguments previously prepared.

+''' 6.
 AMI_Init parses the configuration parameters, allocates dynamic memory, places the address of the start of the dynamic memory in the memory handle, computes the impulse response of the block and passes the modified impulse response to the EDA tool.
-The new impulse response is expected to represent the filtered response. - 7.
-The EDA platform completes the rest of the simulation/analysis using the impulse response from AMI_Init as a complete representation of the behavior of the given [Model]. - 8.
-Before exiting, the EDA platform calls AMI_Close, giving it the address in the memory handle for the [Model]. - 9.
-AMI_Close de-allocates the dynamic memory for the block and performs whatever other clean-up actions are required. - 10.
+The new is expected to 7.
+The EDA platform completes the rest of the simulation/analysis using the impulse response from AMI_Init as a complete representation of the behavior of the given [Model]. exiting, the EDA platform calls AMI_Close, giving it the in the memory handle for the [Model].
+9. AMI_Close de-allocates the dynamic memory for the block and performs 10.
 The EDA platform terminates execution.

-2.2 Nonlinear, and / or Time-variant Equalization Model

-- 1. From the system netlist, the EDA platform determines that a given block is described by an IBIS file. - 2.
-From the IBIS file, the EDA platform determines that the block is described at least in part by an algorithmic model. - 3.
-The EDA platform loads the shared library or shared object file containing the algorithmic model, and obtains the addresses of the AMI Init, AMI GetWave, and AMI Close functions. - 4.
-The EDA platform assembles the arguments for AMI_Init.
-These arguments include the impulse response of the channel driving the block, a handle for the dynamic memory used by the block, the parameters for configuring the block, and optionally the impulse responses of any crosstalk interferers. - 5.
-The EDA platform calls AMI_Init with the arguments previously prepared. - 6.
-AMI_Init parses the configuration parameters, allocates dynamic memory and places the address of the start of the dynamic memory in the memory handle.
+2.2 Nonlinear, and / or Time-variant Equalization Model 1.
+From the system netlist, the EDA platform determines that a given block is described by an IBIS file.
+2. From the IBIS file, the EDA platform determines that the block is scribed at least in part by an algorithmic model.
+3. The EDA platform loads the shared library or shared object file containing the algorithmic model, and obtains the addresses of the AMI_Init, AMI_GetWave, and AMI_Close functions.
+1. The EDA platform assembles the arguments for AMI_Init.
+These arguments include the impulse response of the channel driving the block, a handle for the dynamic memory used by the block, the parameters for configuring the block, and optionally the impulse responses of any crosstalk interferers.
+5. The EDA platform calls AMI_Init with the arguments previously prepared.
+6. AMI_Init parses the configuration parameters, allocates dynamic ory and places the address of the start of the dynamic memory the memory handle.
 AMI_Init may also compute the impulse response of the block and pass the modified impulse response to the EDA tool.
-The new impulse response is expected to represent the filtered response.
+The new impulse response is expected to represent the filtered '''